2KAbhishek/sway2k/README.md

 - `dnd`: mako dnd integrations
 - `tray`: system tray integration

 ## Behind The Code

 ### 🌈 Inspiration

 A spiritual successor to [awesome2k](https://github.com/2KAbhishek/awesome2k).

-I have been using awesome wm for a while and wanted to try out wayland so I jumped in to sway!
+I have been using awesome wm for a while and wanted to try out wayland, so I jumped in to sway!

 ### 💡 Challenges/Learnings